kerusan/vapor-serverapplications/README.md

 Version 0.1

-This is some applications written in Swift / Vapor that will make up an environtment for a micro services system.
+This is some applications written in Swift / Vapor that will make up a generalized environment for a micro services system.

 Right now there is a dummy Site generator, an datafetching Backend application and a Session application.
-Later a Password quality application, an autorization/login Application, a
+Later a Password quality application, an autorization/login Application, a Geo coding application and more.

 The Site process is a HTML generator that uses the Backend Application for data retrieval.